How to Lead, Manage and Motivate Foreign Workers

 If you want to recruit foreign workers to your local office, you need to make sure that they are ready to work in a new culture.

 They should be open-minded and ready to learn about the new culture for them to fit better in the team.
-In this case, ask relevant questions to establish their readiness for a cultural transit during the interview.
+In this case, ask relevant questions to establish their readiness for cultural transition during the interview.

 In addition, if you want to hire remote workers to work from their countries, you need a recruitment strategy that can establish if people are self-driven.